Skip to content

 pass http $HOME_NET any -> $EXTERNAL_NET any (http.host; content:"checkip.amazonaws.com"; startswith; endswith; flow:to_server; sid:20236893;)

-# Allow-List FQDNs, but still alert on them
+# Allow-List of strict FQDNs, but still alert on them

 alert tls $HOME_NET any -> $EXTERNAL_NET any (tls.sni; content:"www.example.com"; startswith; nocase; endswith; flow:to_server; msg:"TLS SNI Allowed"; sid:202315893;)